Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 “I am the best me there is, so I will make today my day.”

-The Board of Achievement is one of the most powerful teenage confidence building activities because it is so “in your face”.
+The achievement collage is one of the most powerful teenage confidence building activities because it is so “in your face”.
 You can’t deny your achievements when they are right in front of you, in black and white!

-The board of achievement can either be a bulletin board, a whiteboard, or just a large piece of paper.
+The achievements collage can either be a bulletin board, a whiteboard, or just a large piece of paper.

-Whenever your teen achieves or does something they are proud of, they will put evidence on this board.
+Whenever your teen achieves or does something they are proud of, they will put evidence on this collage.

-They can place a symbol representing this achievement on the board.
+They can place a symbol representing this achievement on the collage.
 They could pin a receipt from a purchase associated with their hobby or skill.

 The possibilities are endless.

-Your teenager should really let their personality ooze out of their board of achievement.
+Your teenager should really let their personality ooze out of their achievement collage.
 It’s a physical representation of them!

 The benefits of this activity are endless.
 I have found that the growth teens experience in terms of their development of self-knowledge is profound.
 They begin to understand the essence of what makes their character.